 X Freezing Problems – Due to the extinguisher being mainly water, the extinguisher is liable to freezing, even with a Low freeze additive added it will only be suitable in temperatures down to minus 10oc.

-X Flammable Liquid Fires - Although can be used flammable liquid fires there are limitations to the liquids covered.
-Consulting with the data sheet of the liquids to be covered will help identify which foam should be used, fires involving alcohol require alcohol-resistant aqueous film forming foam (AR-AFFF).
+X Flammable Liquid Fires - Although foam can be used on most flammable liquid fires, there are limitations to the liquids covered.
+Consulting with the datasheet of the liquids to be covered will help identify which foam should be used, fires involving alcohol require alcohol-resistant aqueous film forming foam (AR-AFFF).

-X Costs – The cost of purchasing and refilling are higher than the water extinguishers and with the environmental implications of disposing of foam will see the refills costs increase.
+X Costs – The cost of purchasing and refilling are higher than the water extinguishers and with the additional environmental implications of disposing of foam will see higher recharging costs.

-X Compatibility – If used with conjunction with powder extinguishers then the powder must be foam compatible or the powder may break down the foam protective blanket.
+X Compatibility – If used in conjunction with powder extinguishers then the powder must be foam compatible or the powder may break down the foam protective blanket.